sonicpanther101/school-website/README.md

 ![after my dad's feedback](public/image-25.png)

-After getting feedback from Mrs Searle, my stakeholder for this project, *after* the date of submision, she said that the hero image on the landing page looked dull.
+After getting feedback from Mrs Searle, my stakeholder for this project, *after* the date of submission, she said that the hero image on the landing page looked dull.

 ![before Mrs Searle's feedback](public/image-31.png)

-This was because I was applying a filter to the image to increase it's contrast with the title.
+This was because I was applying a filter to the image to increase its contrast with the title.
 I then changed my filter to only apply in a range around my title text.

 ![after Mrs Searle's feedback](public/image-30.png)